 The structure will not require any planning permission provided the floor area is less than 30m squared (ours are 27.5 square meters plus the stairway so we are well within the legal requirement), however it should normally be a 5m distance from any adjoining buildings.
 If the fallout shelter is too large, there may be adjustments we can make.
 If you want the shelter to be double stacked or enlarged in some way, we can meet your requirements.

 As far as anyone is concerned we are a septic tank company.
 We will label the units as septic tanks in large letters to avoid any undue attention or questioning.
 In our experience its best not to tell anyone that you have a fallout shelter.
 Our staff have uniforms and logos relating to the septic tank business to carry on the guise.
 The unit is not classed as a wide load so there will be minimal fuss transporting the unit into position but a crane will most likely be needed.

 How much do I pay?

 Half the money will be required up front to cover production costs, surveying fees and other costs.
 The other half will be required once the shelter is completed and inspected by yourself, in the unlikely event you are not happy we will make any amendments before you pay the full amount.
 There are limited production of units each year.
-The total cost of an install will be disclosed to genuinely interested parties but will not exceed £100,000.
+The total cost of an install varies depending on the site size, location, access and ground, potential costs will be disclosed to genuinely interested parties.
 The price may increase if there are access issues or if services must be diverted.
 We do not have hidden charges but please remember alterations will be at the buyers expense.
 Consider the cost of a 2 bedroom flat built for you and then factor in the enormous task of burying it so that it is bomb proof and this price is very reasonable.
 If for any reason you are not satisfied with the project we will do our very best to provide a solution.
 We don’t just move onto the next job, we will offer after-sales support and advice.